Fairly Lake Bled

 The lower and upper parts of the castle

-Today the castle has been renovated and adapted for tourist visits (entrance fee for adults is 11 euros).
+Today the castle has been renovated and adapted for tourist visits (the entrance fee for adults is 11 euros).

 In the printing shop, you can see a reconstructed Gutenberg printing press.
 A craftsman in a medieval dress will kindly explain how the books were printed manually on the wooden printing press in the 16th century.
 He can typeset your name and make a unique souvenir from Bled.